2nd-Generation Apple AirPods w/ Charging Case for $139 - MV7N2AM/A

 That's $300 off and the best price we could find.
 Buy Now at L.A.
 Computer Company

-That's $800 off list and the best price we could find.
+That's a savings of $800 off list and the best price we could find.
 Buy Now at L.A.
 Computer Company

 That's the lowest price we could find by $390 with any provider over this period.
 Shop Now at Verizon Wireless